Hazelwize/nasa/README.md

 **Live Site Here:** https://hazelwize.github.io/nasa/

 ## How It's Made:
-I created this site using the API provided by NASA.
-I used minimal CSS and HTML and solely focused on the http requests and filtering the data.

 **Tech used:** HTML, CSS, JavaScript

 This was an opportunity to make fetch requests and filter arrays of objects.
 There is something about handling data that can be so exciting.
 I also chose to ignore the built in Date methods in JavaScript and built my own function for going back one day at a time with a time delay.
 At the click of a button, the value of the input is captured and sent of as a query parameter to NASA.
 The results returned are then picked through to display the photo, description, and the title of the photo.